Pleas JavaScript on.

 Revision of the Benchmark Period and the AMU Weights

 The benchmark period is revised annually, after all of the data on trade accounts of ASEAN10+3 countries are updated.
-Likewise, AMU weights are revised annually, after all of the data on trade volumes and GDP measured at PPP are updated.5 Current AMU weights are fifth version, which is revised on October 2009.
+Likewise, AMU weights are revised annually, after all of the data on trade volumes and GDP measured at PPP are updated.
+Current AMU weights are in their 19th version and were revised on October 2023.